peilin-wang-git/peilin-wang-git.github.io/_posts/2023-07-28-paper-Combining multi-objective-genetic-algorithm-and-neural-network-dynamically-for-the-complex-optimization-problems-in-physics.md

 ---
 layout: post
-title: "Paper: Combining multi-objective genetic algorithm and neural network dynamically for the complex optimization problems in physics"
+title: "Congratuations!
+My paper has been published in Scientific Reports on 17 January 2023"
 author: "Peilin Wang"
 categories: RP
 tags: [RP,documentation]
 ---

-# Congratuations!
-My paper has been published in Scientific Reports on 17 January 2023
+# Paper: Combining multi-objective genetic algorithm and neural network dynamically for the complex optimization problems in physics

 ## Introduction